Ticks (film): Production

 Doug Beswick came up with the idea for the film and supervised the special effects as well as being the associate producer of the film.
 The film was shot in Big Bear Lake, California.

-Home Media
+Home media

-Ticks was first released direct-to-video in 1994 by Republic Pictures and later Olive Films on DVD and Blu-ray in 2013.
+Ticks was released direct-to-video on May 24, 1994, by Republic Pictures and later Olive Films on DVD and Blu-ray in 2013.
 It ran for 85 minutes.
 Vinegar Syndrome licensed and released the film on 4K Blu-ray and Blu-ray in October 2021, featuring an all new 4K scan of the interpositive film element.
 It was discovered the film's original runtime was 94 minutes, containing 9 minutes of footage unseen on television and all previous home video releases.
 The release also includes a series of extras such as commentaries, making-of documentary, and more.